perryrh0dan/tmpo/readme.md

 Visit the [contributing guidelines](https://github.com/perryrh0dan/tmpo/blob/master/contributing.md) to learn more on how help developing tmpo.

-Come over to [Twitter](https://twitter.com/perryrh0dan1) to share your thoughts on the project.
+Come over to [Gitter](https://gitter.im/perryrh0dantmpo/community?source=orgpage) or [Twitter](https://twitter.com/perryrh0dan1) to share your thoughts on the project.

 ## Highlights
 - Setup complex workspaces in seconds